kerbe/docker-expo/README.md

 Set REACT_NATIVE_PACKAGER_HOSTNAME to be your local IP address.
 If that is not set, Expo will bind to Docker container local IP.
 That IP isn't accessible for your mobile phone, even if it is in same WLAN.

+Set EXPO_DEVTOOLS_LISTEN_ADDRESS to 0.0.0.0.
+Current version of expo-cli listens only 127.0.0.1, which doesn't work for Docker environment.
+Those forwarded ports need to be listened by containers internal ip, so we listen all addresses inside container with 0.0.0.0.

+Setting name for container makes it easier to work with docker-windows-volume-watcher helpers.